-Partial Hospitalization Program at PrairieCare
+Partial Hospitalization Programs at PrairieCare

 Offering hope & healing through multi-specialty treatment.

-The Partial Hospitalization Programs (PHP) for youth and adults provide multi-specialty treatment through group, individual, and family therapy sessions.
+Our Partial Hospitalization Programs (PHP) for youth and adults provide multi-specialty treatment through group, individual, and family therapy sessions.
 These intensive treatment options focus on thorough assessment and symptom stabilization while working on healthy living skills.
 Treatment is guided by a Board Certified Psychiatrist who meets with all patients individually.

 Partial Hospital Program Hours

 - Average length of stay is 3 to 4 weeks

 PHP is a helpful level of care for students who are struggling with symptoms of mental illness that interfere with their ability to function in their daily tasks for childhood or adolescence tasks like; going to school, progressing academically, making and keeping friends, and participating in family life.
 PHP is also a helpful level of care for adults who may be struggling with symptoms that interfere with their ability to function in their daily lives such as work, caring for themselves, and caring for their families.
 Potential patients for PHP should seek an Admissions Diagnostic Assessment to help determine the course of mental health treatment that will best meet their needs.

 Services are provided by our professional team here at PrairieCare and include: